Skip to main content

 When the resource is moved, the constant or variable that referred to the resource before the move becomes invalid.
 An invalid resource cannot be used again.

-To make the usage and behaviour of resource types explicit, the prefix @ must be used in type annotations of variable or constant declarations, parameters, and return types.
+To make the usage and behavior of resource types explicit, the prefix @ must be used in type annotations of variable or constant declarations, parameters, and return types.

 To make moves of resources explicit, the move operator <- must be used when the resource is the initial value of a constant or variable, when it is moved to a different variable, when it is moved to a function as an argument, and when it is returned from a function.